 The best solution is one that can apply real-time analytics to thousands of data items, test executions, insights, builds, code changes, and historical data from production to determine software release readiness.
 Such a solution should be able to analyze quality trends and the risks presented by code changes over time and present QA managers with accurate information (in real-time) to enable them to plan more efficient sprints.

 This is where SeaLights’ Quality Intelligence Platform comes in.
 Test Gap Analytics (one of SeaLights’ functionalities) leverages big data analytics to help dev teams improve software quality by identifying what should be tested and areas where new test development should be executed.
 Test Gap Analytics works like a funnel in which each layer of information it provides is an additional prism that allows teams to focus attention on the areas of code that matter the most.
-In this instance, the first prism that is provided is test coverage…which is based on either a specific test type or all the different test types that are run on the application during testing.
-SeaLights is able to reveal the code coverage no matter the test framework being used.
+In this instance, the first prism that is provided is test coverage, which is based on either a specific test type or all the different test types that are run on the application during testing.
+SeaLights is able to reveal the code coverage no matter which test framework is being used.

 Since QA teams tend to test everything (leading to inefficiencies and waste of engineering and other resources), identifying test gaps helps them focus on areas that are more likely to contain bugs while ignoring other areas with confidence.
 In essence, this facilitates data-supported risk-based testing.